Skip to Content

 We have compiled a series of videos on our YouTube channel emphasizing EEB’s participation in outreach activities and encouraging underrepresented minorities to join us.
 See one below.

-• The EEB Social Committee has added events to the calendar to better serve a broad diversity of interests and availability.
-These include: A family-friendly crane watching field trip, tea and biscuits at Research Museums Center, a spring formal dance, and organizing coffee meetings between members of the department who don't usually meet and talk.
-These are in addition to the long-standing holiday party and spring picnic.
+• The EEB Social Committee plans events to better serve a broad diversity of interests and availability, including our long-standing holiday party and spring picnic.
 The committee works to make events accessible and interesting.
-For example, at the holiday party, the committee has developed themes, games and includes a variety of music genres, to serve many interests of the department.
+For example, at the holiday party, the committee has developed themes, provided games, and included a variety of music genres, to serve many interests of the department.

 • U-M DEI